Integralist/integralist.co.uk/content/page/resume.md

 I started in the Frameworks team building and designing back-end architecture for different microservices hosted upon the AWS platform, and we developed these services primarily using JRuby.
 In October 2014, I was offered the role of Technical Lead.

-Near the end of 2015 I decided to change roles to Principal Software Engineer, as my previous role required more of my time to be spent in meetings and handling line manager duties, where as I wanted to focus my time more on helping my team solve technical problems.
+Near the end of 2015 I decided to change roles to Principal Software Engineer, as my previous role required more of my time to be spent in meetings and handling line manager duties, whereas I wanted to focus my time more on helping my team solve technical problems.

 ### Storm Creative (Feb 2001 - Dec 2012)